Skip to main content

 • Sagging in the midface

-• Deep creases along the nose extending to the corner of the mouth
+• Deep creases below the lower eyelids or along the nose extending to the corner of the mouth

 • Fat that has fallen or is displaced

-• Loss of muscle tone in the lower face may create jowls
+• Loss of muscle tone in the lower face (possibly creating jowls)

-• Loose skin and excess fatty deposits under the chin and jaw can make even a person of normal weight appear to have a double chin
+• Loose skin and excess fatty deposits under the chin and jaw that give the appearance of a double chin

-Rejuvenation procedures typically performed in conjunction with a facelift are brow lift, to correct a sagging or deeply furrowed brow, and eyelid surgery to rejuvenate aging eyes.
+A face and neck lift can only be performed surgically.
+Non-surgical rejuvenation treatments cannot achieve the same results but can complement the results of surgery.
+Rejuvenation procedures typically performed in conjunction with a facelift are a brow lift to correct a sagging or deeply furrowed brow and eyelid surgery to rejuvenate aging eyes.

-Is a facelift right for me?
+Is a face and neck lift right for me?

 Facelift surgery is a good option for you if:

-• You are physically healthy
+• You are physically healthy.

-• You don’t smoke
+• You don’t smoke.

-• You have a positive outlook and specific, but realistic goals in mind for the improvement of your appearance
+• You have specific, but realistic goals for the improvement of your appearance.

 What happens during facelift surgery?